Structed/godot-playfab/docs/user/initial-setup.md

 # Initial Setup
 These steps only need to be done once:

+## Downloading the addon
+Grab the latest stable release from either the [Godot Asset Library](https://godotengine.org/asset-library/asset/1321) or [GitHub release](https://github.com/Structed/godot-playfab/releases).

 ## Enabling the addon
 * Copy the folder `/addons/godot-playfab` in your own project's `/addons/` directory
-* Enable the addon in your project settings

-Only now you will see a new setting: `Playfab --> Title ID`
+* In the Plugins tab of your Godot project's Project Settings, "godot-playfab" should now show up.
+Enable it.

+If you close and re-open Project Settings, the General tab will now have a "PlayFab" option at the bottom of the left-hand sidebar.

 ## Setting the Title Id
 * Go to [PlayFab](https://playfab.com), log in and copy your Title's ID